-- If the SMN is plugged into the customer LAN, connect to the SMN (SSH w/ X11 Forwarding) and start the SGI Management Center remotely. - An in-rack system console can be directly connected to the system management node via VGA and PS2.
+- If the SMN is plugged into the customer LAN, connect to the SMN (SSH w/ X11 Forwarding) and start the SGI Management Center remotely. - An in-rack system console can be directly connected to the system management node via VGA and PS2, see Figure 1-5 on page 8.
 You can then log into the SMN and perform system administration either through CLI commands or via the SGI Management Center interface.

-Note that the CMC erthernet port, (labeled SBK) requires connecting to a network with a DHCP server if the SMN node is not used.
-The CMC is factory set to DHCP mode and thus has no fixed IP address and cannot be accessed until an IP address is established. - A serial connection is used to communicate directly with the CMC.
-This connection is typically used for service purposes or for system controller and system console access in small systems where an ethernet connection or in-rack system console is not used or available.
+Note that the CMC is factory set to DHCP mode and thus has no fixed IP address and cannot be accessed until an IP address is established.
+See the subsection "Using DHCP to Establish an IP Address" on page 10 for more information on this topic.

+A micro-USB serial connection can be used to communicate directly with the CMC.
+This connection is typically used for service purposes or for system controller and system console access in small systems where an in-rack system console is not used or available.